Some Lean and Leadership Thoughts From Inauguration Day

 “We have to restore the soul of this country, and we're counting on all of you to be part of that.
 It's not hyperbole.
 The only thing I expect with absolute certitude is honesty and decency — the way you treat one another, the way you treat the people you deal with.
 And I mean that sincerely,” he said.

 His remarks remind me of the late Paul O'Neill and the way he set the tone that everybody in the workplace deserved to be treated with respect, as you can read about here:

 And, this week, you can also get a FREE Kindle book that contains transcripts of O'Neill speeches where he elaborates on these concepts:

 I hope you'll check it out…

-Oh, and this is meant to funny, building on a photo that was widely meme-ed yesterday.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Oh, and this is meant to funny, building on a photo that was widely meme-ed yesterday.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Thanksgiving and Gratitude – Can We Be Thankful For Waste, Problems, and Mistakes? - November 23, 2022

 - Toyota Was Helped, not Hampered, by TPS During the Pandemic - November 22, 2022